1chooo/1chooo/README.md

 ### Hi there 👋

+This is the student who is major in Atmospheric, but interesting in CS.

 <!--
 **1chooo/1chooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.